 On the segment of US 1 south of Palm Drive, local businesses that rely on "pass-by-traffic" have raised concerns that the project's mobility improvements, particularly due to the tolled, grade separated ramp over Palm Drive and directional access changes, will direct traffic through the area without affording an opportunity for motorists to stop and patronize their businesses before continuing to the Florida Keys.
-They project team worked to address local business concerns related to this by proposing enhanced signage directing motorists to local services and, specifically, offering a new sign on the southbound Turnpike mainline to alert drivers of the last exit for local services for the next 23 miles.
+The project team worked to address local business concerns related to this by proposing enhanced signage directing motorists to local services and, specifically, offering a new sign on the southbound Turnpike mainline to alert drivers of the last exit for local services for the next 23 miles.
 U-turn locations, in both the northbound and southbound directions, will also offer travelers access to local businesses.
-Public outreach meetings with the local business community are documented in Section 11, Public Involvement.
+Despite these proposed operational enhancements, the business community believes the improvements will adversely affect economic viability and has continued to express opposition to the grade separated ramp bridge over the Palm Drive intersection and the u-turn maneuvers.
+However, support was expressed for the proposed partial interchange at Lucy Street and the Turnpike mainline widening.
+Public outreach meetings with the local business community are documented in Section 12, Public Involvement.

-Enhanced mobility and easier access of people and goods encourage economic vitality and should have an overall positive economic effect on these areas.
+Enhanced mobility and easier access of people and goods encourage economic vitality and should have an overall positive economic effect on these areas, however, the community maintains a negative perception of the improvements.

-Based on the analysis above, the impact for social resources has been rated "enhance".
+Based on the analysis above, the impact for economic resources has been rated "no substantial impact".